Shreya4225/EY-Activity/Sep23-Day-2/Daily Activities/Git commands.md

-    git add [file-name] -> add a file to the staging area git commit -m "commit my changes msg" -> commit changes git remote -v -> view the remote repository of the currently working file or directory
+    git add [file-name] -> add a file to the staging area git commit -m "commit my changes msg" -> commit changes git remote -v -> view the remote repository of the currently working file or directory git branch -m master main -> renaming your local branch from master to main -> means that master was you default branch but you want to change it to main

 # CREATING PROJECTS:
     git init -> Initialize a local repository